ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-In this example, the AS is returning set of [subject identifiers](#response-subject),
+In following non-normative example, the AS is returning set of [subject identifiers](#response-subject),
 simultaneously as an opaque identifier, an email address, and a decentralized identifier (DID).

 ~~~ json